ricardojoserf/emqx-RCE/README.md

 The code in this repository is mostly based on one of the latest releases of the [EMQX plugin template](https://github.com/emqx/emqx-plugin-template) repository.

+If you would like to give this a try, you can launch a Docker image as explained in [EMQX docs](https://docs.emqx.com/en/emqx/latest/deploy/install-docker.html).

 ----------------------